-What you must pay when you get these Out of Network Services that are covered for you services Wellness Wallet > - The plan will reimburse members for certain services not covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services Out of Network Wellness Wallet ➤ The plan will reimburse members for certain services not covered by Original Medicare.
 The plan will reimburse up to \$500 each year in total for Fitness, Naturopathic Services, Acupuncture, Nutrition/Dietary Education, Weight Management Programs, and Face Masks.
-The plan will reimburse up to Fitness, Naturopathic Services Nutrition/Dietary Education, W Programs, and Face Masks. , Acupuncture, Reimbursement requests for 2024 must be received by the plan no later than 120 days following date of purchase.
-Fitness benefit includes: Gym and/or golf membership fees reimbursable in full for Fitness membership fees current year of date of purchas Personal trainer fees at a facility, fitness class fees, and non-recreational at home fitness equipment limit.
-Membership fees are not dates of service.
-Naturopathic Services include: Seeing a licensed naturopathic doctor providing immunizations, some counseling, manipulative therapy, and dietary therapy.
+The plan will reimburse up to \$5 Fitness, Naturopathic Services, A Nutrition/Dietary Education, We Programs, and Face Masks.
+Acupuncture, Reimbursement requests must be submitted within 120 days of the date of purchase or service.
+Fitness benefit includes: Fitness membership fees Gym and/or golf membership fee es reimbursable in full for Personal trainer fees at a facility, fitness class fees, and non-recreational at home fitness equipment current year of date of purchase, up to Wellness Waller limit.
+Membership fees are not reimbursable for future Naturopathic Services include: dates of service.
+Seeing a licensed naturopathic doctor providing immunizations, some counseling, manipulative therapy, and dietary therapy.
 (Homeopathy and hypnotherapy do not qualify.)
-Note: Massage therapy is not a Wellness Wallet. a covered benefit under the Nutrition/Dietary support program includes: General nutrition education through classes and/or individual counseling.
+Note: Massage therapy is not a c Wellness Wallet. covered benefit under the Nutrition/Dietary support program includes: General nutrition education through classes and/or individual counseling.
 Weight Management Programs include: Programs designed to promote healthy behaviors that help an individual lose weight and keep it off.
 Qualified programs may be offered in person or online (full or partly).
 The program should provide structured lessons on a weekly basis tailored to your personal goals.
 Coverage does not include meals for any weight loss programs (such as Nutrisystem or Weight Watchers).
 Face Mask benefit includes: Members may be reimbursed for the cost of cloth masks and face shields if purchased at a retail store or DME supplier.
 Additionally, surgical masks may be covered but are limited to packs totaling 50 per month.

-Services that are covered for you What you must pay when you get these services Out of Network Wig reimbursement benefit The plan will reimburse up to \$350 (lifetime).
+Services that are covered for you What you must pay when you get these services Out of Network Wig reimbursement benefit The plan will reimburse up to \$3 350 (lifetime).
 The plan will reimburse members for wigs needed during chemotherapy or radiation therapy.
 Contact Member Services for details.
-You must have received prior for chemotherapy and/or radio for wig reimbursement service ation therapy to be eligible Wound Care - for debridement, see " Outpatient surgical services"; for all other services, see " Physician services " X-rays - see "Outpatient diagnostic tests and therapeutic services and supplies"
+You must have received prior a for chemotherapy and/or radiati for wig reimbursement services. v 1 Wound Care - for debridement, see "Outpatient surgical services"; for all other services, see "Physician services" X-rays - see "Outpatient diagnostic tests and therapeutic services and supplies"

 SECTION 3 What services are not covered by the plan?
+Section 3.1 Services we do not cover (exclusions)